OfficeDev/Office-Add-in-samples/Samples/tutorials/first-run-experience-tutorial/README.md

       If your add-in doesn't sideload in the document, manually sideload it by following the instructions in [Manually sideload add-ins to Office on the web](https://learn.microsoft.com/office/dev/add-ins/testing/sideload-office-add-ins-for-testing).

-1. If the add-in task pane isn't already open in Excel, go to the Home tab and choose the **Show Taskpane** button in the ribbon to open it.
+1. If the add-in task pane isn't already open in Excel, go to the Home tab and choose the **Show Task Pane** button in the ribbon to open it.

 1. Verify that the list of Office Add-ins features is displayed.
 This indicates that the first-run experience was shown.